Educational Resources and Facilities

 Robert H. and Blythe Bickel Edwards Center for Art and Dance

 The Robert H. and Blythe Bickel Edwards Center for Art and Dance, an ambitious renovation of a former landmark elementary school completed in 2013, offers a dynamic and communal center for the full range of activities in the visual arts and dance on campus.
-The building contains two dance studios, painting and drawing studios, classrooms for critique, exhibition spaces, and state-of-the-art facilities including a wood shop, print shop, kiln, analog darkroom, and digital media lab.
-The Edwards Center for Art and Dance enables faculty and students engaged in dance, painting, drawing, photography, sculpture, printmaking, and digital arts to work together under a single roof, fostering a cohesive arts community and opportunities for artistic and intellectual synergies.
+The building contains two dance studios; painting, drawing, printmaking, and sculpture studios; classrooms for critique; exhibition spaces; and state-of-the-art facilities including a wood shop, print shop, kiln, analog darkroom, and digital media lab.
+The Edwards Center for Art and Dance enables faculty and students engaged in dance, digital arts, drawing, painting, photography, printmaking, and sculpture to work together under a single roof, fostering a cohesive arts community and opportunities for artistic and intellectual synergies.

 Gibson Hall houses the Department of Music and offers rehearsal and practice rooms, teaching studios, the Beckwith Music Library, an electronic music lab, a state-of-the-art projection system, faculty offices, a sixty-eight-seat classroom/recital hall, and a more intimate seminar room.
 It is located on the main quadrangle between the Walker Art Building and the Hawthorne-Longfellow Library.